MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 Powered by Open Folder, Visual C++ can now support not only loose collections of files, but also virtually any build system, including CMake, Ninja, QMake (for Qt projects), gyp, SCons, Gradle, Buck, make and more.

 To use Open Folder, from the main menu select *File | Open | Folder* or press *Ctrl + Shift + Alt + O*.
 Solution Explorer immediately displays all the files in the folder.
 You can click on any file to begin editing it.
-In the background, Visual Studio starts indexing the files to enable IntelliSense, navigation and refactoring features.
-As you edit, create, move or delete files, Visual Studio tracks the changes automatically and continuously updates its IntelliSense index.
+In the background, Visual Studio starts indexing the files to enable IntelliSense, navigation, and refactoring features.
+As you edit, create, move, or delete files, Visual Studio tracks the changes automatically and continuously updates its IntelliSense index.

 ## CMake projects
 CMake is integrated in the Visual Studio IDE as CMake Tools for Visual C++, a component of the C++ desktop workload.
 For more information, see [CMake Tools for Visual C++](cmake-tools-for-visual-cpp.md).